Build Your Dream Home with these Tips

 Make a schedule, but be flexible.

 Building a house requires the management of many moving pieces.
-While your builder should manage ordering and scheduling workers, there are things outside of anyone’s control that could delay building.
-Be prepared to be flexible when delayed by things like bad weather.
+While your builder should manage contracting and scheduling workers, there are things outside of their control that could delay the building process.
+Be prepared to be flexible when you experience delays from supply chain issues, permitting and inspections, and bad weather.